Staggered return for secondary schools and colleges pushed back a week

 “Since the start of the pandemic, Oak National Academy has delivered 30 million online lessons to children impacted by coronavirus.
 We expect this to grow significantly in the coming weeks, and we stand ready to support teachers as they again keep their classes learning in the most difficult circumstances.”

+School leaders call for government to explain the rationale behind its decision on which schools are to remain open in January

-Paul Whiteman, general secretary of NAHT, which represents leaders in the majority of schools, said:
+Paul Whiteman, general secretary of school leaders' union NAHT, said:

+“The government has not shared the rationale behind its decision to close some schools and not others, or explained why primaries and special schools are being treated differently to secondaries.

+"There is obviously a huge amount of concern over how it can be safe for schools in some tier 4 areas to open while schools in other tier 4 areas are being told to move to remote learning.
+In some instances this means different approaches for schools only a few roads away from each other.

 “This is another last-minute mess which could so easily have been avoided if the government had listened to school leaders before the holidays.
 Instead, back then, schools that wanted to shift to remote learning were threatened with legal action.
 Now we have a situation where the government is instructing schools to reduce the amount of teaching time available.